Attorneys Fighting for the Rights and Benefits of Injured Workers

 What to Do if Your Employer/Insurer Does Not Follow the Rules

 We urge any injured worker to reach out to us as soon as possible.
 Our services can help you protect your rights while securing fair compensation within a reasonable timeframe.
-We can represent you in front of your employer, your insurance provider, and bill collectors.
+Our experienced work injury lawyers in Macon can represent you in front of your employer, your insurance provider, and bill collectors.
 You do not have to struggle with paying for your injury and all your living expenses while you try to obtain medical treatment and heal.

 Securing Legal Counsel in Middle Georgia

-At Nelson & Smith, we work hard to protect our clients’ rights to fair medical treatment, and we will take additional actions against your insurer and employer if necessary.
-Our team has handled cases where clients experience additional injuries that stem from original workplace injuries or an “authorized physician” failed to diagnose an injury properly.
+At Nelson & Smith, we work hard to protect our clients’ rights to fair medical treatment, and our injury attorneys will take additional actions against your insurer and employer if necessary.
+Our personal injury legal team has handled cases where clients experience additional injuries that stem from original workplace injuries or an “authorized physician” failed to diagnose an injury properly.

 Whether you’re suffering from carpal tunnel or a catastrophic accident injury, do not assume your employer is right when your claim is rejected or denied.
 Contact us in Macon today for a free case evaluation.